Reporting stories at the intersection of Community, policy and science.

 Hannah Hagemann is a 2019 NPR Kroc Fellow.
 She currently reports for NPR's National Desk.

-When she's not breaking news, Hagemann enjoys reporting stories at the intersection of community, policy and science.
-She has reported on climate change, environmental justice, fishing issues and PFAS chemicals.
+When she's not breaking news, Hagemann's investigating issues at the intersection of community, policy and science.
+She has reported in depth on climate change, environmental justice, fishing issues and PFAS chemicals.
 Her work has been published in The Monterey County Herald, the EastBay Times and The Mercury News.
 She's written online for KQED, Mongabay and Eos.